Frequently Asked Questions

 Are there packet pickups before the race?

 Yes.
-There are 4-5 packet pickups before the race.
+There will be 3 packet pickups before the race, as well as on race morning.
 Click here for schedule.

 Can someone else pick up my race packet?